-Kangaroo Island, South Australia
+Kangaroo Island project – South Australia

-The initial application, Dudley (ELA2017/00005), lies on the eastern side of Kangaroo Island, 100 kilometres (‘km’) south-southwest of Adelaide and covers 27 km2.
+The Dudley ELs (EL 6212 and EL 6213) lie on the eastern side of Kangaroo Island, 100 kilometres (‘km’) south-southwest of Adelaide, and have a combined area of 90 km2.

-There, the focus is the pegmatite intrusives into the Tapanappa Formation.
+At Dudley, the focus is the pegmatite intrusives into the Tapanappa Formation.
 The pegmatites form dykes and sills of predominately feldspar-quartz-muscovite, with varying amounts of topaz, tourmaline, graphite, citrine, and apatite.
 They are extensive, with up to a 5 km strike length presenting as discontinuous, partially buried exposures.
 Although there is mention of lepidolite in a report by the Geological Survey of South Australia, there has been no modern exploration for lithium minerals in the area.